-Harper's experiment was critical because it tested both the idea that the ducks could reach this kind of stable Nash Equilibrium and the notion that the ducks could behave unpredictably.
-When the experiment was performed it was found that the flock of 33 ducks assorted themselves within as little as 90s at a Nash equilibrium solution, precisely matching their behavioral distribution to the relative profitabilities of the two experimenters as predicted by Nash's (and Fretwell's) equations.
-If the experimenters then changed to new rates of breadball throwing, the ducks would immediately resort themselves, assuming the new equilibrium distribution in as little as 90s.
+Harper's experiment was critical because it tested both the idea that the ducks could reach this kind of stable Nash equilibrium and the notion that the ducks could behave unpredictably.
+When the experiment was performed, it was found that the flock of 33 ducks assorted themselves within as little as 90 s at a Nash equilibrium solution, precisely matching their behavioral distribution to the relative profitabilities of the two experimenters as predicted by Nash's (and Fretwell's) equations.
+If the experimenters then changed to new rates of breadball throwing, the ducks would immediately resort themselves, assuming the new equilibrium distribution in as little as 90 s.
 One thing that was particularly striking about this result was the speed with which the ducks achieved this assortment.
-After 90s of breadball throwing, as few as 10 breadballs have been dispersed.
+After 90 s of breadball throwing, as few as ten breadballs have been dispersed.
 Long before half the ducks have obtained even a single breadball, they have produced a precise equilibrium solution.

-Harper also tested the game theoretic hypothesis derived from other work (cf. Maynard Smith, 1982) that each duck should behave unpredictably on a moment-by-moment basis.
+Harper also tested the game theoretic hypothesis derived from other work (cf. Maynard Smith, 1982) that each duck should behave unpredictably on a momentby-moment basis.
 Even when the flock was at a stable equilibrium, Harper found that individual ducks were constantly in motion.
-When the equilibria required that one third of the ducks stand in front of experimenter one, it was observed that each duck spent a random one third of its time standing in front of experiment-er one.
-The behavior of individual ducks as they solved this sensory motor problem was stochastic and unpredictable at a local level but maintained the Nash equilibrium globally.
+When the equilibria required that one third of the ducks stand in front of experimenter one, it was observed that each duck spent a random one third of its time standing in front of experimenter one.
+The behavior of individual ducks as they solved this sensory motor problem was stochastic and unpre-